 With added support from state matching facilities funding and district funds paying for “soft costs” (planning, fees, approvals, etc…), Measure C funds contributed to the expansion and modernization of the following projects:

-After the completion of Phase VII, Measure C bond funds will be exhausted and will have supported a major series of expansion and modernization efforts over the last 10 years.
+With the completion of Phase VII in 2020, Measure C bond funds are now exhausted and will have supported a major series of expansion and modernization efforts over the last 12 years.
 While the improvements to the district through Phase VII will greatly enhance the education program and will support the future student population for many decades to come, the original work and vision of the Facilities Master Plan is not complete.

-On November 6th, voters will again decide the future expansion and modernization of the Wasco Union High School District by their vote on Measure E, a $40.5 million bond to continue expansion and modernization efforts to support future generations at Wasco High.
-With the successful completion of projects funded by the last bond measure, the Kern Taxpayers Association now supports the construction of a new Gymnasium as described in Measure E (see link below):
+On March 3rd, voters will again decide the future expansion and modernization of the Wasco Union High School District by their vote on Measure A, a $38.9 million bond to continue expansion and modernization efforts to support future generations at Wasco High.
+With the successful completion of projects funded by the last bond measure, the Kern Taxpayers Association now supports the construction of a new Gymnasium at Wasco High as described in Measure A (see link below):

-Approval of Measure E will allow the district to continue efforts to expand and modernize the campus for future generations, including (as a priority) the addition of a NEW Gymnasium that will support a student population up to 2,200 students.
-Additionally, Measure E will provide funds for a NEW Aquatic Complex which will ensure the future of swimming, diving, water polo, aquatics in Physical Education, and the local Tigersharks Swim Club, and the modernization and renovation of the Industrial Arts and Language Arts Buildings on the west side of campus.
+Approval of Measure A will allow the district to continue efforts to expand and modernize the campus for future generations, including (as a priority) the addition of a NEW Gymnasium that will support a student population up to 2,200 students.

-Why didn't Wasco High install an All-Weather Track (in the past OR as a part of Measure E)?
+Why didn't Wasco High install an All-Weather Track (in the past OR as a part of Measure A)?

 It is true that Wasco High investigated and even went so far as applying for grant funding to install an all-weather track.
 During the 2002-2003 school year, a campaign began to raise funds for an all-weather track (estimated cost was about $350,000 at the time).
 Wasco High received a $100,000 grant award which required the district to match the $100,000 with District funds; also, about 50 community members responded to the call for support by donating roughly $8,700 towards the cause.
 Over the next 2 years, donations and grant funds fell short of the target and unforeseen financial burdens caused the Board of Trustees to rescind their original approval of installing an all-weather track.
 The decision was made to only realign the track and make some minor improvements, including a concrete infield curb and proper grading to improve drainage.
 The grant award was returned and donors were given the option to redirect their contribution to the Track Realignment Project or have their donation returned.
 Many opted to redirect their donation to the new project and all donations were either returned to the donor or redirected to the Track Realignment Project.